tdepke2/CircuitSim2/dev/chunks.md

 2. Use tri-state logic rules for new boards.
 3. Pause the simulation when a state conflict is detected.
 4. Edit history size.

+Some fields are needed for the specific board too:

+1. Use tri-state logic rules for this board.

 Could implement config with subject-observer, we may or may not want a dedicated Subject class.